Kartik1397/ktklab.org/src/about.md

 My name is Kartik.
 I work as a software engineer at [Shipsy](https://shipsy.io){target="_blank"}.
 I hack on system software in free time.

+My main programming languages are Typescript, Javascript, C++, Python, Go and Rust, but I have some experience with bash, Java, Lua and Ruby.
+My preferred OS is Linux but I work fine in Windows and MacOS.

+I like solving puzzels, and tend to learn new skills and knowledge quickly.

+I am conscious of the importance of security and aware of most security best practice (I think).

 Some selected work:

 * [online-ide](https://github.com/Kartik1397/online-ide){target="_blank"} (Write & execute C++ programs from web browser)